 A combination of meaning and enjoyment.
 Finding where your highest aspirations meet fun, exploration, and even a bit of healthy vanity.
 Move away from signals of insufficiency and toward a more complete and version of you.
 The signals are out there; you just have to train your ear.

 Learn just how quickly you can progress

 We often think that you have to reach some high level of proficiency to be successful.
 That’s absolutely true if you’re comparing yourself to the rest of the world.
 You don’t get to the Olympics on effort alone.
 But I want to encourage you to think about what it would be like to not compare yourself to anyone else.
 That’s what we talked about last week.
 Things are different when comparison fades away.

 When only your own experience remains, things become radically different.
 Inside this universe of one, you’ll discover the paradox of progress: that the less you’ve done, the more you’ll benefit from doing.
-A beginning exerciser, for example, will make more progress by adding a five minute workout to their day than an advanced exerciser will get from adding an hour.
+A beginning exerciser, for example, will make more progress by adding a five-minute workout to their everyday life than an advanced exerciser will get from adding two hours a week.
 This is what I call the Ridiculously High ROI (HRROI).

 How do you maximize your (already ridiculously high) ROI?

 You get in touch with us.
 And then we’ll learn more about your needs so that we can tailor a combination of exercise, nutrition, and habits to you.